Awokens/ApplicationCommandHandler/README.md

 | run            | RunFunction                                                                        | The function to run the command                                                                                                                                       |

 ## Application Command Example

-Here is a list of the properties available for an application command:
 ```typescript
 export default new ApplicationCommand({
     name: 'example',